otto-de/logsmith/README.md

 - switch regions
 - keeps you logged in
 - removes unused profiles
-- icon will change color.
-You see which profiles you are using
+- custom icon color for each profile group
 - set and rotate access key
-- fetches mfa token for you
+- fetches mfa token
-- lets you quickly assume service roles
+- comfortably assume service roles
-- lets you quickly copy account ids and profile names
+- copy account ids and profile names
+- run ascript after login
 - has a graphical user interface and a cli

 ## Config